Micro-Macro Decomposition of Particle Swarm Optimization Methods: Introduction

-$d\ge 1$, where $\mathcal{F}(x)$ is a given continuous but possibly non convex objective function on a feasible set $\mathcal{M}\subset \mathbb{R}^d$.
 The PSO method solves the optimization problem \eqref{prob_init} by considering a set of candidate solutions, represented by particles.
 Then, particles move in the search space according to certain mathematical relations on the positions and velocities of the particles, until convergence toward a neighborhood of the global minimizer.
 Since PSO methods are gradient-free, the function $\mathcal{F}(x)$ in \eqref{prob_init} can be non-smooth.

 The PSO has originally been formulated in such a way that each particle experiences a superposition of forces towards the local best position and towards the global best position found among all particles up to that iteration \cite{kennedy,kennedy2}.
 There have been many extensions to the model; for example, in \cite{grassi2}, a description based on a system of stochastic differential equations has been introduced, as well as a formulation modeling memory of each particle.
-In another version of PSO, there is an inertia weight \cite{shi} to bound the possible uncontrolled speed of the particles.
+In another version of PSO, there is an inertia weight \cite{eberhart,shi} to bound the possible uncontrolled speed of the particles.
+Additionally, PSO methods have gained prominence, drawing inspiration from CBO methods.
+In this variant of the PSO, the concept of a consensus point emerges, representing a weighted average of the positions of particles towards which they are attracted.

 Several methods have been proposed in the literature for incorporating constraints in interacting particle consensus methods \cite{carrillo3, carrillo4, fornasier3, Fornasier4}.
 Here, we present a method based on exact penalization.
-This approach has already been used to study constrained problems with PSO methods \cite{coello,Mezura-Montes2009}, but in this manuscript we use the iterative strategy introduced for the CBO \cite{borghi2021constrained}, for which the penalty parameter is updated according to the violation of the constraint.
+This approach has already been used to study constrained problems with PSO methods in the version that uses the local best position and the global best position \cite{coello,Mezura-Montes2009}.
+However, in this manuscript we use the iterative strategy introduced for the CBO \cite{borghi2021constrained}, for which the penalty parameter is updated according to the violation of the constraint, and apply it to the version of the PSO method in which the consensus point appears.